apache/skywalking/docs/en/protocols/HTTP-API-Protocol.md

 ```json
 {}
 ```
-If your instance does not exists, and then, you need to clean your local service instance metadata in your application and re-do register:
+If your instance does not exist, you need to clean your local service instance metadata in your application and re-do register:

 ```json
 {